vicmpen/MyFolio/README.md

 # MyFolio

-Before running, make sure you type 'npm install' in the project's root directory
+Before running, make sure you type *npm install* in the project's root directory

 A small Javascript script, that calculates your cryptocurrency holdings worth